The Timestamp of Timed Automata: The Timestamp

 \section{The Timestamp}

-The timestamp of the timed automaton $A$, denoted $\TTTSSS(A)$, is the union of the timestamps of all observable transitions of $A$, that is, the set of all pairs $(t,a)$, such that an observable transition with action $a$ occurs at time $t$ in some run of $A$.
-By Theorem~\ref{th:eventual_period} and Proposition~\ref{pr:mult_ev_timestamp} we have the following. \begin{theorem} The timestamp of a timed automaton $A$ is a union of action-labeled integral points and open unit intervals with integral end-points.
-It forms an eventually periodic (with respect to time $t$) subset of $\PReals \times \Actions$, which can be effectively computed. \end{theorem} \begin{example} The timestamp of the $a$-transitions of the automaton of Fig.~\ref{fig:ta3} is $\TTTSSS^{a}(A) = \Naturals$, and that of the $b$-transitions is $\TTTSSS^{b}(A) = [1,\infty)$. \end{example}
+Recall that the timestamp $\TTTSSS(A)$ of a timed automaton $A$ is the set of all pairs $(t,a)$, such that an observable transition with action $a$ occurs at time $t$ in some run of $A$. \begin{theorem} The timestamp of a TA $A$ is a union of action-labeled integral points and open unit intervals with integral end-points.
+It is either finite or forms an eventually periodic (with respect to time $t$) subset of $\PReals \times \Actions$ and is effectively computable. \end{theorem} \begin{proof} By Theorem~\ref{th:lang_eventual_period}, if the timestamp is not finite then it becomes periodic, with period $L$, after time $t = t_\textnormal{per}$.
+Thus, if it can effectively be computed up to time $t_\textnormal{per}+L$, then in order to find whether there is an observable transition with action $a$ at time $t_\textnormal{per}+L+t$ one only needs to check the timestamp at time $t_\textnormal{per}+ (t \mod L)$.

+By Proposition~\ref{pr:mult_ev_timestamp}, the timestamp up to time $t_\textnormal{per}+L$ is a finite number of labeled integral points and open intervals between integral points and by Proposition~\ref{prop:finite_IARA}, it is effectively computable. \end{proof}

-The timestamp of a timed automaton is an abstraction of its language.
-It does not preserve the timestamps of single timed traces.
+The timestamp of a TA is an abstraction of its language: it does not preserve the timestamps of single timed traces.
 However, the timestamp is eventually periodic and computable, hence the timestamp inclusion problem is decidable.
-Thus, due to the general undecidability of the language inclusion problem in non-deterministic timed automata, one may use the timestamp for refutation purpose. \begin{proposition} Given two $\ntaeps$s $A$ and $B$ then $\TTTSSS(A) \nsubseteq \TTTSSS(B)$ implies $\LLL(A) \nsubseteq \LLL(B)$. \end{proposition}
+Thus, due to the general undecidability of the language inclusion problem in non-deterministic timed automata, one may use the timestamp for refutation purpose. \begin{corollary} Given two timed automata $A,B \in \ntaeps$ over the same alphabet (action labels), the question of non-inclusion of their timestamps is decidable, thus providing a decidable sufficient condition for the (in general, undecidable) question of non-inclusion of their languages: $\LLL(A) \nsubseteq \LLL(B)$. \end{corollary}

-Next we will show how to construct a {\em timestamp automaton} $TSA(A)$ associated with the given timed automaton $A$.
-It is a simple deterministic $\ta$ with a single clock $x$ and with timestamp identical to that of $A$.
-The graph of the timestamp automaton $TSA(A)$ has the form of a `bouquet of flowers'.
-It is the disjoint union, except for the common initial location, of the subgraphs of the timestamps automata $TSA(A_i)$, where $A_i$ refers to the automaton induced by $A$ by transforming each transition in $A$ into a silent transition, except for the transitions labeled by $a_i$.
-For each $i$, $TSA(A_i)$ is in the form of a simple prefix path (the `stalk') which possibly ends with a simple loop (the `flower'), and we make sure that each stalk is of positive length.